Deeja-ish/HNG-First-Task/README.md

 -   **HTML5:** For the core structure and content.
 -   **CSS3:** For styling, layout (Flexbox), and responsiveness (Media Queries).
--   **Vanilla JavaScript:** For dynamically updating the current time on the card.
+-   **Vanilla JavaScript:** For dynamically updating the time and handling contact form validation.

 ---